My African Big Tour

 9 months in the Middle East, Eastern Africa and Morocco

-After Europe, America, Australia and Asia it was logical that I would continue travelling to Africa.
-For some reasons, I have never found myself attracted to the Mother Continent.
-Stories about corruption, political instability, dangerous areas, lack of attractions, high costs, limited budget options and exposure to various tropical diseases delayed my close encounter with the last undiscovered continent.
+For some reason, though, I had never felt drawn to the Mother Continent.
+Stories of corruption, political instability, danger, high costs, limited budget options, and the risk of tropical diseases delayed my long-awaited encounter with this last unexplored continent.

-Consistent with my usual experience, I was not pressed for time, having just turned down an appealing job offer in Switzerland from the company I had been associated with for three years in Ecuador.
-I decided to start my journey from Slovenia overland through the Balkans, Turkey and Iran to the Middle East.
-Throughout that timeframe, Syria was a remarkably secure nation, characterized by exceptionally hospitable residents who graciously welcomed me into their homes during the evenings of Ramadan.
+As usual, I wasn’t in a hurry, having just turned down an attractive job offer in Switzerland.
+I decided to start my African Big Tour from Slovenia overland through the Balkans, Turkey and Iran to the Middle East.
+At that time, Syria was a very safe country, known for its exceptionally hospitable people who kindly welcomed me into their homes during the evenings of Ramadan.

 Wildlife, indigenous groups and limited natural wonders